1966 Dhabyani coup d'état: 1965 plan

-Zayed became convinced that a coup would be needed to remove his brother following a meeting in June 1964 in attempt to explain the royal family was becoming increasingly unpopular with the public,but was met with Shakhbut dismissing his brother: "I know we are popular, and I know that they like me."
-With Zayed's support confirmed, the British began to plan a coup; Shakhbut was yachting with Prince Rainier of Monaco.
-The Trucial Oman Scouts presumably escort Zayed to assume the role of Sheikh, and a Royal Navy detachment would intercept Rainier's yacht and escort Shakhbut to Qatar or Bahrain.
+Zayed became convinced that a coup would be needed to remove his brother following a meeting in June 1964 in attempt to explain the royal family was becoming increasingly unpopular with the public, but was met with Shakhbut dismissing his brother: "I know we are popular, and I know that they like me."
+With Zayed's support confirmed, the British began to plan a coup while Shakhbut was yachting with Prince Rainier of Monaco.
+The Trucial Oman Scouts presumably would have escorted Zayed into the capital to assume the role of Sheikh, while a Royal Navy detachment would intercept Rainier's yacht and escort Shakhbut to Qatar or Bahrain.
 However, as the planned date expired, no coup took place, due to concerns that direct British involvement couldn't be defended in the House of Commons.

 1966 Coup

 Zayed would immediately step into power, on 6 August 1966, H. G. Balfour-Paul orchestrated a bloodless palace coup to replace Shakhbut with Zayed.
 Exact details on the coup remain unknown, as most documents on the coup are Classified information due to the direct involvement of the British Government.
 On the night of August 4, 1966, Balfour-Paul received a letter from the Foreign Office that the Al Nahyan family council would be seeking to depose Shakhbut, and were to receive British assistance.
 The Foreign Office notes that the letter was signed by "both required persons" to authorize direct use of British personnel, but did not specify who those were.
 (Note: It is assumed that then Prime Minister Harold Wilson is one of the two persons) Zayed would march on the royal palace with the backing of the Trucial Oman Scouts, and force his brother to abdicate to him.
 Shakhbut would then take a flight into exile in Bahrain.

 Historian Helene von Bismarck concluded that Zayed and the British government were equal partners in the coup, rather than the coup being a purely British instrument to preserve power, or solely a move by Zayed to increase his own personal power.